Booster Gold: Flashpoint

 After the Time Masters: Vanishing Point event, Rip Hunter informed them that someone snuck into the JLI base, leaving messages on a chalkboard about the altered timeline.
-When Earth entered an alternate timeline due to the actions of the Flash, Booster and Skeets awaken and are the only ones who remember the original timeline (later, Booster realizes that the chronal protection in his suit saved him from being erased).
+When Earth entered an alternate timeline due to the actions of the Flash, Booster and Skeets awaken and are the only ones who remember the original timeline due to the former's suit protecting them.
 Gold travels to Coast City, but US soldiers attack him mistaking him to be an Atlantean threat.
 Skeets is damaged when Gold is attacked by the military's Project Six, which is revealed to be Doomsday.

 During the battle in Coast City, he discovers that Doomsday is controlled by General Nathaniel Adam.
 He escapes from Doomsday and then saves a woman named Alexandra Gianopoulos from Doomsday's attack.
 He learns the timeline has been changed, suspecting Professor Zoom.
 Alexandra and Booster split up, but she secretly has powers allowing her to take others' powers and follows him.
 Later, he flies to Gotham City when Doomsday attacks him.
 General Adam's control link is destroyed by Alexandra in an attempt to rescue Booster.
 Doomsday's true personality comes to the surface and he attacks Booster.
 During the fight, Doomsday beats him nearly to death, but he is rescued by Alexandra.
 He tries to prevent Doomsday from killing innocent people, and manages to put Doomsday's helmet back on.
 Doomsday's control is restored to Adam, who grabs Booster, hoping to kill him.
-Fortunately, Adam takes him back to the base for interrogation, allowing him to escape when the sight of "Project Superman" causes Doomsday's true personality to resurface.
+Adam takes him back to the base for interrogation, allowing him to escape when the sight of "Project Superman" causes Doomsday's true personality to resurface.
 Alexandra defeats Doomsday by using the control helmet to make Doomsday tear himself apart, subsequently asking Booster to take her with him when he restores history to normal.
-Alexandra subsequently sacrifices herself to save Booster from an Atlantean attack, leaving him to return to Vanishing Point as history resets without any clear memory of his time in the "Flashpoint" universe.
-Before the Time Masters: Vanishing Point event, Alexandra somehow appeared in the JLI base and left the messages regarding the altered timeline on the chalkboard before vanishing.
+Alexandra sacrifices herself to save Booster from an Atlantean attack, leaving him to return to Vanishing Point as history resets without any clear memory of his time in the "Flashpoint" universe.
+Before the Time Masters: Vanishing Point event, Alexandra appears in the JLI base and leaves messages regarding the altered timeline on the chalkboard before vanishing.